Generic Devices

 Run the API locally on your own device

-Any Luxonis OAK camera from the OAK-1 or OAK-D series
+Any OAK camera from the OAK-1 or OAK-D series

 Before you run Robopipe API on your device, make sure you have the following prerequisites.